BennettSmith/ebo-planner-backend/docs/use-cases/UC-04-UpdateTripDraft.md

 - Only visible/authorized actors may update draft fields (see Authorization Rules).
 - At least one organizer must always exist.
 - RSVP is not allowed for drafts (no RSVP mutations here).
+- `draftVisibility` cannot be changed via this use case (UC-05 only).

 ---